knuthaug/blog.knuthaugen.no/web/_posts/2025-09-04-talk-slides-browser-performance-from-javazone.md

 - [What forces layout recalculation](https://gist.github.com/paulirish/5d52fb081b3570c81e3a)
 - [Optimize Long Tasks](https://web.dev/articles/optimize-long-tasks#what-is-task)

-The rest of the references are the same as for the [previous version of the talk](/web/2025/05/23/talk-notes-web-performance-deep-dive.html) of the talk.
+The rest of the references are the same as for the [previous version of the talk](/web/2025/05/23/talk-notes-web-performance-deep-dive.html).